 - Nearest airport: Dalaman (reached via a boat transfer from Ölüdeniz)

-- Costs: Return boat shuttle from Ölüdeniz is approximately €15–€20.
+- Costs: Return boat shuttle from Ölüdeniz is approximately €15 to €20.
 A small beach bar and simple dining options are available on-site.

 Pro Tip: Hike to the very back of the valley to find the hidden waterfalls.
 It is a flat, 15-minute walk from the beach through the trees, and the air temperature drops significantly as you get closer to the falls.